-when $C$ is non-negative, the algorithm allows a monotonic performance improvement in the real environment. \end{definition}
+when $C$ is non-negative, the algorithm allows a monotonic performance improvement. \end{definition}

-According to Definition \ref{def:performance_diff_comrl}, we need to find the positive $C$ to improve the performance monotonically.
-To achieve this, we transform Eq. (\ref{eq: performance_difference_bound}) to the following formulation, where $J^{mutual}(\theta_i),i\in[1,2]$ denote the expected return of the policy $\pi(\cdot|s,Z_{mutual}(\cdot|x);\theta_i)$ among the expectation of tasks.
+According to Definition \ref{def:performance_diff_comrl}, we need to find \hai{a} positive $C$ to improve the performance monotonically.
+To achieve this, we can derive the lower bound of the performance difference.

-Then, we introduce a mild assumption for the task representation distribution. \begin{assumption} The support set of $Z_i(\cdot|x), i\in [1,2]$ covers the support set of $Z_{mutual}(\cdot|x)$. \end{assumption}

-Assumption \ref{assump:domain_main} usually holds in practice as when we give $z\sim Z_{mutual}(\cdot|x)$ to the task representation distribution $Z_i(\cdot|x)$ parameterized by the neural network, we can always get a non-zero probability.
-Given that augmented state $s^+=[s,z]$, by applying standard offline RL algorithms with enough samples, the policy update would lead to performance improvement when meeting Assumption \ref{assump:domain_main}, which means

-By leveraging Eq. (\ref{eq: transformation}) and the above assumptions, we derive the lower bound of the performance difference.

 \begin{theorem}[Lower bound of performance difference in COMRL] Assume the reward function is upper-bounded by $R_{max}$.
-When meeting Assumption \ref{assump:policy_main} and Assumption \ref{assump:domain_main}, the lower bound of performance difference in COMRL can be formalized as:
+When meeting Assumption \ref{assump:policy_main}, the lower bound of the performance difference in COMRL can be formalized as: